Haloperidol Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking haloperidol:More common
+You should check with your doctor immediately if any of these side effects occur when taking haloperidol:More common

 - Difficulty with speaking or swallowing

 - muscle spasms, especially of the neck and back

 - restlessness or need to keep moving (severe)